H-1B1 Chile Visa UX Designer Jobs

 Prepare for nonimmigrant intent questions as a UX professional

-The H-1B1 is a nonimmigrant visa, so consular officers may probe your ties to Chile.
+The H-1B1 visa is a nonimmigrant visa, so consular officers may probe your ties to Chile.
 Document active professional affiliations, property, or family connections at home.
 Chilean designers with open-ended employer contracts should be especially prepared to address this.

 Frequently Asked Questions